Frequently Asked Questions

 Why should I be interested in all-payer claims data?

-All-payer claims data is procured from hospital-based claims billed and paid by the Center for Medicare and Medicaid Services.
-It typically includes all inpatient, hospital-based outpatient, and post-acute care claims, including both facility and related professional charges.
-Because the data is aggregated at the patient level, volumes and charges can be organized and viewed at the facility, provider, and patient origins.
+All-payer claims data is gathered from hospital-based claims billed and paid by CMS.
+It generally includes inpatient, hospital-based outpatient, and post-acute care claims, covering both facility and related professional charges.
+Since the system aggregates data at the patient level, it organizes and analyzes volumes and charges by facility, provider, and patient origins.

-That said, the volumes are tied to a single-payer in the market, data is often published 6-9 months following discharge and service lines that primarily serve patient populations under 65 aren’t represented.
+The data ties volumes to a single-payer in the market, and it often publishes 6-9 months after discharge.
+Additionally, service lines serving patients under 65 are typically not represented.
 That’s why many teams opt to supplement CMS trending data with all-payer claims data.

 Marketware integrates data with the PRM.
 How can my team use this?

-By using an analytics tool that incorporates a PRM platform, your team can use field intelligence to filter dashboards and reports that show their work’s impact.
-Moreover, our integration allows you to highlight specific providers of interest.
-Then within the dashboard itself, schedule an activity with these individuals or push them into a target list or current growth campaign.
+By incorporating a PRM platform with an analytics tool, your team can leverage field intelligence to filter dashboards and reports showing the impact of their work.
+Additionally, our integration enables you to highlight specific providers.
+Therefore, within the dashboard, you can schedule activities with these providers or add them to a target list or growth campaign.

 Physician Recruitment